amandahn/CMPT-125/README.md

 _**Final Project: World Championship Figure Skaters Database**_

-- Utilized List ADTs to search, sort, add, and delete data in a ADT called _Database_
+- Utilizes a List ADT to search, sort, add, and delete data of a unique record type, skaters, in a database.
+This record type contains a skater's name, skating discipline, representing country, and the number of world championship medals won by this skater.
+The database has the ability to search, sort, add, and delete skaters using these various attributes.